zenml-io/zenml/docs/book/user-guide/llmops-guide/finetuning-llms/finetuning-with-accelerate.md

     # Your pipeline steps here
 ```

-This configuration ensures that your training environment has all the necessary components for distributed training.
+This configuration ensures that your training environment has all the necessary
+components for distributed training.
+For more details, see the [Accelerate documentation](../../../how-to/advanced-topics/training-with-gpus/accelerate-distributed-training.md).

 ## Dataset iteration